alejocp00/alejocp00/README.md

 My name is Alejandro.
 I'm a 4th year Computer Science student at MatCom, UH.

 * 🌍  I'm based in La Habana, Cuba.
-* 🧠  I'm learning LÖVE2D and game development with Unity and Godot
+* 🧠  I'm learning game development with Unity and Godot
-* 🤝  I'm open to collaborating on video game developing projects

 ###